learnlatex/learnlatex.github.io/en/lesson-08.md

 between two columns just add `|` between their specification.
 Please note that vertical lines are only inserted if the cell to their left exists (except for a vertical line left of the first column).
-Note how in the following example the right most line will not appear in the last row.
+Note how in the following example the rightmost line will not appear in the last row.

 ```latex
 \documentclass{article}